luccadi/feedback-widget-web/README.md

 Web version of a feedback widget application, dubbed "Feedget", which can be added to any mobile or web environment.

-The user chooses a type of feedback to be sent, after that a description is requested for the feedback and optionally the user can automatically add a screenshot, after sending the feedback will be registered in the database and an email will be automatically sent to the owner from the website.
+The user chooses a type of feedback to be sent, after that a description is requested for the feedback and optionally the user can automatically add a screenshot, after sending the feedback will be registered in the database and an email will be automatically sent to the website/application owner.

 Project developed during Rocketseat's Next Level Week Return

-Acesse a aplicação em funcionamento: https://feedget-app.vercel.app
+Access the running application: https://feedget-app.vercel.app

 API: [Feedback Widget (API)](https://github.com/LuccaDi/feedback-widget-api)